na-na-hi/renget/archive/cominginclutch.md

 https://beta.character.ai/chat?char=FvNy9F95PfOdK0YX7YnGFx7jbbDAPpw5zCxnvBeoD9o | https://booru.plus/+pygmalion1205 | https://files.catbox.moe/d6sj2w.png | https://files.catbox.moe/uvikjr.json

 # Release Information
 !!!
-Info All information which used to be contained in this section has been moved to their respective Series sections.
+Info All information which used to be contained in this section has been moved to their respective Collection sections.
 	This section is now used for dating the bot's releases and showing their order of release.
-However, bots released by batch in the future will continue to be posted under this section until the batch is fully released before sorting them into their Series sections.
+However, bots released by batch in the future will continue to be posted under this section until the batch is fully released before sorting them into their Collection sections.
 ## Batch 1
 >Began release on February 26, 2023.
 >Day 1: Gatoposter